Warning signs and what to do

 Every one of these deaths leaves an estimated six or more “suicide survivors” — people who’ve lost someone they care about deeply and who are left confused and grieving.

 Michael Myers is a survivor.
 When he was 19, his roommate — a fellow medical student — took his own life.
 Filled with grief, Myers moved on to become a psychiatrist and specialist in mental health devoted to identifying signs of suicide.
+If you wish to find other therapist near me, then you can check them out by clicking the link.

 Myers, professor of psychiatry at SUNY-Downstate Medical Center, has written a book, “Why Physicians Die by Suicide.”
 He leads workshops for families of physicians on the warning signs of suicide and how to reach out to a loved one who may be suicidal.